 Seth Blumenthal is Senior Lecturer in the College of Arts and Sciences at Boston University.
 In his new book, Children of the Silent Majority: Young Voters and the Rise of the Republican Party, 1968-1980, Blumenthal considers the conservative youth of the Nixon era, the young voters long overshadowed by their counterparts in the counterculture.
-In his outreach to young people, as in so many ways, Nixon offers an interesting compare and contrast to Trump.
+In his outreach to young people, as in so many other ways, Nixon offers an interesting comparison to Donald Trump.

 ECM: Richard Nixon imagined his supporters as a white, patriotic, God-fearing, Middle American “silent majority.”
 Your book is about their kids.
 Why focus on them?